HussainIslam/profile_gatsby/src/pages/blogs/django-tutorial.md

 date: "2020-05-06"
 ---

+Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
+It’s free and open source.

 ### Virtual Environment

 To work with any Django or Python project, we may want to create a virtual environment first.
 This will create a virtual working environment for that particular project, which will help us control the versions of our dependencies that are specific to our project.
 In short this will create a container to host our dependencies and project.